ernest-bruce/human-internet/humanity/humanity.md

 · the future *is* people having the power of today’s desktop workstations on their wrists, today’s [high·performance·computing][high·performance·computing] available in their hands, and [exascale·computing][exascale·computing] power available on their laps and desks

 the future *is not* your information spread over data·silos everywhere, controlled by profit-blinded, unscrupulous, and criminal organizations
-· the future *is* a **datapod** (a managed collection of data and content controlled by you, the data·owner) with your data, accessed by trusted, responsible, and principled entities, who process your information on *your* behalf
+· the future *is* a **datapod** (a managed collection of data and content controlled by you, the data·owner) with your data, accessed by trusted, responsible, and principled entities, who process your information on *your* behalf not theirs

 the future *is not* one monumentally flawed interpretation of [social·computing][social·computing]
 · the future *is* many interpretations of social·computing that are culturally sensitive, catered towards entertainers, politicians, intellectuals, teenagers, seniors, rocket·scientists, astronomers, biologists, swimmers, sky·divers, race·car·drivers, bicyclists, runners, dentists, surgeons, teachers, tailors, architects, runway·models, firefighters, police·officers, and lawyers, each with their own practices, norms, acceptable content, and so forth, which are *not* specified by companies with their eyes glued to the bottom lines of their balance sheets